chboudry/vscode-extension/README.md

 **The issue:** You define external IDP in the code as technical profile..... but then alls IDP are in all environnements, what if you wanted to use some IDP only in dev ?

-**The fix:** This version of the extension manage list in appsettings.json
+**The fix:** This version of the extension allows to use list in appsettings.json

 # Azure AD B2C extension